Is oral sex a sin? What is okay (and not okay) for a fun spicy Christian marriage?

 Ask God to help you uncover these things and then with His help, face them head on.

 – You can swallow semen; it is not harmful!
-(Interesting myth – There’s an African tale that brides will grow a little round on the hips because of the presence of semen in her system!
-Tall tale! : ) But my point?
-It is palatable.
+(Fun story – There’s an African tale that says brides will grow a little round on the hips because of the abundance of semen in her system!
+Tall tale! : ) But see my point?
+It won’t kill you lol.

-– It has a taste.
-It is not a bad taste, but it is there.
+– Semen has a taste.
+It is not a bad taste, but it is a taste.
 Don’t expect it to taste like water.
-If you are particularly icky, you can spit it out (in a polite manner, of course; don’t gag and rush to the bathroom like he’s deposited poison in your mouth).
+If you are particularly icky, simply keep the semen in your mouth, spit it out in the bathroom and rinse your mouth.

-– You can use hands too, add lube if you want.
+– You can use hands too; just add lube for a more pleasurable feel.

 Finally here are the videos!